KhalilGorsan/Reacher-Udacity-Deep-RL-project/README.md

 Training
 --------------------------------------------------------------------------------
-To train you _`ddpg`_ agent on the reacher environment you can run this code
+To train you _`ddpg`_ agent on the reacher environment, you can run this code
 ```bash
 python train.py
 ```